EMPAT94/empat94.github.io/src/posts/preparing-for-pgdm-canada.md

    - GIC is a sort of "guarantee" to the Candian govt that you have money to support yourself here.
 You pay an upfront 10,000$ (was ~6L Rupees for me) into a Canadian bank in form of a sorta-fixed FD that you get disbursed into your account (that will be opened after you arrive in Canada) every month or so.

    > Most common options for opening GIC is Scotia or CIBC.
 I opened a CIBC because I had a referral from a friend.
 I'll be posting the link below for my referral as well.
+[TODO: GIC referral link here]()

 1. Get VISA Photo & Statement of Purpose ready.